STFUjs/STFU/README.md

 <h1>STFU: Standard Text Format - Universal</h1>

-STFU has a variety of matching formats that Accurately Represent all forms of communication and Conceptual Representation using Wraps of Information and Inclusions of Infrastructures.
-STFU provides standards for the elementary Representation of "Lines" of bits for Accurate Representation of Concepts in STFU.
+STFU has a variety of matching formats that Accurately Represent all forms of communication and Conceptual Representation using Wraps of Information, STFU Expanders & Collections of Bits, Connected Inclusions plus Infrastructures.
+STFU provides standards for all processing of "Lines" of bits for Accurate Representation of Concepts in <b>STFU: Standard Text Format - Universal</b>.

 STFU includes the entire capacity to Declare and Accurately Represent all possible Concepts and information in Standard Universal Contexts that include the presenting any diversity of Representations and to perform any capability using STFU.

-STFU has a standard "text" form that uses @(@) & !()() Universal Context References in "UTF8"/"ascii" & "HTTP" and the transitional STFU(0) "text".

-STFU has an arbitrary bit scope STFU(*) that includes the optimized STFU(7) sometimes called "STFU8" and the formalised STFU(f) "STFU16" that all have the same standard Connectedness Tree with Expanders, Packed Collections of Bits, Wraps of Information, and Infrastructures.
+STFU has an arbitrary bit scope STFU(*) that includes the optimized STFU(7) sometimes called "STFU8" and the formalised STFU(f) "STFU16" that all have the same standard Connectedness Tree with STFU Expanders, Packed Collections of Bits, Wraps of Information, and Connected Inclusions (with Infrastructures).

+<b>STFU: Standard Text Format - Universal</b>'s STFU(7): "STFU8" and STFU(f): "STFU16" are the most effective of any encoding or packing options that use a "UTF8"-style Expander for STFU Books and "code points", Packed Collections of Bits, and the standard STFU Wraps and Universal References.
+Their first 8 bits have identical Connectedness Tree and STFU16 is fastest seekable.
+Both have Inclusions and full Associative References in the Universal Context!

+STFU has a standard "text" form that uses @(@) or @(@)() & !()() Universal Context References in "UTF8"/"ascii" & "HTTP" and the transitional STFU(0) "text".

-STFU: Standard Text Format - Universal uses a variable bit scope, STFU(0) in "text", STFU(*) is arbitrary, and "8-bit" STFU(7) can be called "STFU8". ( STFU(f) "STFU16" )
+<b>STFU: Standard Text Format - Universal </b>uses a variable bit scope, STFU(0) in "text", STFU(*) is arbitrary, and "8-bit" STFU(7) can be called "STFU8". ( STFU(f) "STFU16" )

 All hardware and "software" implementations shall be un-encumbered.
 Formal.